A Calf for Christmas: Plot

 Johann is sad because Embla, the cow of his family, has died.
 It was the only cow that the family had.
-Soon it will be Christmas, but without the cow and its milk, it is going to be a very sad one.
+Soon it will be Christmas, but without the cow and its milk, it is going to be a sad one.

 Meanwhile, a rich farmer buys a calf in the town.
 Afterwards, he goes into a pub and gets drunk.
 On his way back to the farm, he falls asleep on the carriage, but his horse keeps running, it knows the way back.
 When the farmer wakes up, he hears a loud roar of the calf.
 He believes it is the devil and throws the calf out of the carriage.
 Then he continues his way home.

 Johann discovers the calf in the snow and he is overjoyed.
 He believes that god has sent him this Christmas present and he can keep the calf, but his father says it may belong to someone and wants to find out to whom.

 Johann and his father find out that the calf belongs to the rich farmer and visit him.
 The farmer realizes how important the calf is to Johann and he gives the calf to him.
 In return, Johann and his father should not tell how they got the calf.
 Johann is happy with this wonderful Christmas present.